DmitryAstapchik/Slack/README.md

 # slack
-This is an HTML version of slack group chat UI, developed as an HTML/CSS task at AIS Novations internship.
+This is an HTML version of Slack group chat UI, developed as an HTML/CSS task at AIS Novations internship.